Skip to product information

 • UPC or EAN: 8717202551644

 The Self Portrait with Fried Bacon statue by Salvador Dali is a statue adaptation from his famous painting of the same name.
 It is part of the Parastone Mouseion 3D Collection.
+Measures 4.75 in. x 3 in. x 3 in.
+Made from resin with hand-painted details.

 Dali himself -- Modern Art Surrealist Master Painter -- styles his self-portrait as "an anti-psychological self-portrait, instead of painting the soul, or the inner of one-self, to paint solely the appearance, the cover, my soul's glove.
 This glove of my soul can be eaten and is even a little sharp, like high-bred game; therefor ants appear together with the fried bacon.
 As the most generous of all painters I continuously offer myself as food and thus give our era the most delicious delicacies."
 Dali painted this self-portrait during his eight-year-exile in the United States, where he had fled from the Spanish civil war.
 The, sometimes, childlike enthusiasm and the drive of the American society appealed to Dali and he had a most productive period there.
 Under this influence he appeared to reverse his "paranoid-critical" method.
 Now he painted more from the inside out, as his comment on his self-portrait indicates.

-ABOUT THE ARTWORK: As part of the Surrealism Ar Movement, Dali painted this self-portrait during his eight-year-exile in the United States, where he had fled from the Spanish civil war.
+ABOUT THE ARTWORK: As part of the Surrealism Art Movement, Dali painted this self-portrait during his eight-year-exile in the United States, where he had fled from the Spanish civil war.
 The sometimes childlike enthusiasm and the drive of the American society appealed to Dali and he had a most productive period there.
 Under this influence he appeared to reverse his "paranoid-critical" method.
 Now he painted more from the inside out, as his comment on his self-portrait indicates.

 tags Dali, Dali Magritte Surreal, View full details